Next meeting: May 6, 2017 at DeKalb Fire Rescue HQ.

 Our members train in emergency preparedness techniques via the nationally recognized ARRL and FEMA courses.
 Many of our members are considered "deployable" to serve away from our home base in times of need.

 DeKalb ARES members come from all segments of the community from students, professionals and retirees.
 We welcome all members to participate to the extent they can to support our served agencies.

-We meet on the 1st Saturday of each month at 1:00 p.m. in the DeKalb Fire/Rescue Headquarters building, located at 1950 West Exchange Place, Tucker, GA 30084 You are cordially invited to attend join us to learn, first-hand, about DeKalb ARES.
-Please check our Events Calendar (above) for specifics about the next meeting.
+We normally meet at the DeKalb Fire/Rescue Headquarters building, located at 1950 West Exchange Place, Tucker, GA 30084 You are cordially invited to attend join us to learn, first-hand, about DeKalb ARES.
+Please check our Events Calendar for specifics about the next meeting.